 We welcome submissions from authors within and beyond academia, and we aim to promote equity, inclusion, and diversity within the field.
 We welcome contributions from authors of any race, color, sex, sexual orientation, gender identity, religion, creed, national or ethnic origin, citizenship status, age, disability, veteran status or any other legally protected class status.

-The blog editors seek well-researched short essays (600-2000 words) in English that present new research, comment on scholarly happenings and controversies, and review conferences, events, and groups of recent publications.
-We welcome brief proposals from new contributors via email.
+New contributors should send brief proposals to the editors via email.
 Before preparing your pitch, please read this helpful piece from Eidolon about writing proposals to scholarly blogs like ours, and review our style guide.

-Please be advised that the JHI Blog is supplementary to the Journal of the History of Ideas and does not constitute publication in the Journal.
-All posts reflect the views of their authors, and not necessarily those of the JHI Blog’s editors or the Journal of the History of Ideas.
-The JHI Blog welcomes vigorous discussion about our posts and encourages blog readers to comment.
-Comments are pre-moderated and will be reviewed prior to publication to weed out spam or abuse.
+Please be advised that the JHI Blog is separate from the Journal of the History of Ideas.
+Publication on the blog does not constitute publication in the journal.
+JHI Blog posts reflect the views of their authors, and not necessarily those of the JHI Blog’s editors or the Journal of the History of Ideas.